-With learning centres in Bedminster and Bristol city centre, LPW Independent School was visited by Ofsted inspectors in mid-April and the report has just come out, grading the school as officially Good.
-Ofsted states that “pupils behave well”, make good progress in English and mathematics, and “staff provide a high level of support for pupils”.
+With learning centres in Bedminster and Bristol city centre, LPW Independent School was visited by Ofsted inspectors in mid-April.
+In the report officially grading the school as Good, Ofsted states “pupils behave well”, make good progress in English and mathematics, and that “staff provide a high level of support for pupils”.

 With education standards a source of on-going concern for parents and carers, teachers and politicians, it’s a significant accolade when a school that works to re-engage young people with mainstream education is recognised for its success with learners Ofsted acknowledged as having “complex needs and face considerable difficulties outside of school”.

 The inspection report reflects that “despite these issues, staff never give up on pupils.
 Staff care about them deeply because they know that for many pupils, LPW is their last opportunity to stay in education”.
 The report picked up on the school’s excellent working relationship with parents and carers.

 “The school staff work tirelessly to ensure these young people are successful both academically and socially.
 We are privileged to work with an amazing group of young people who make our schools such special places to learn,” says LPW Independent School Head Teacher, David Simons.

 “This Ofsted grading is a tribute to the efforts of our staff and partners, but most of all to the pupils and parents themselves for their commitment to learning.
 Our wraparound approach supports us to help connect young people’s learning with their mental and physical wellbeing, as well as their relationships with their peers and their teachers.”

 LPW Independent School is based on an ‘urban village’ principle, small schools based in city communities that support young people to focus on their personal and social development, re-engage with education, achieve qualifications and go on into further education, training or employment.